-General appearance: A Vata body is one which thin, small bones, sinewy and without much curve or musculature.
+General appearance: A Vata body is one that is thin, with small bones, sinewy, and without much curve or musculature.
 Pitta types are usually medium-framed with a moderate amount of musculature.
 Kapha types are fuller and bigger-boned with more curves.
-Vata hair is typically dry, and light brown or blonde.
+Vata hair is typically dry and light brown or blonde.
 Pitta types often have thinner hair, reddish or auburn, and may bald or go gray early in life.
 Kapha hair is generally thick, curly or wavy, dark brown, and oily.
 By looking at, or touching an affected area, we can also determine which doshas are affected.
 Vata brings about dryness.
-With Pitta there is heat, or redness.
+With Pitta there is heat or redness.
 And with Kapha the area will usually be cool.

 Eyes: When Vata is present we see a combination of smoky, pinkish, bluish hues in the eye area.
-Also, a dryness of the eyes, an unsteady gaze, and sunken eyes.
-Pitta symptoms show up as pink, yellow or redness in the eyes, eyes with discharge, a penetrating gaze, lusturous eyes, sensitivity to light, and a burning sensation in eyes.
-Kapha symptoms show up as white conjunctiva, glistening, unctuous and watery eyes, a steady gaze and itchy eyes.
+Also, dryness of the eyes, an unsteady gaze, and sunken eyes.
+Pitta symptoms show up as pink, yellow or redness in the eyes, eyes with discharge, a penetrating gaze, lusturous eyes, sensitivity to light, and a burning sensation in the eyes.
+Kapha symptoms show up as white conjunctiva, glistening, unctuous, and watery eyes, a steady gaze, and itchy eyes.

 Pulse examination: Pulse diagnosis is performed by an Ayurvedic Practitioner to determine the imbalance of one or more of the doshas.
 Pulse diagnosis itself is a very detailed science.
 When taking a patient’s pulse, the practitioner will use the right hand of a man, and the left hand of a woman.
 This is because the ayurvedic texts say that the nadi chakra (nerve plexus) differs in males and females.